A Journey Home: Girls For A Change Heads to Ghana in 2026

 “We are asking our community to show up in a real way.
 This journey belongs to all of us.
 When we invest together through service, fundraising, and collective care, we tell our girls that their lives, voices, and futures matter.”

 This campaign is rooted in community-centered fundraising.
 That means many people giving what they can.
-It means shared ownership.
-It means collective belief.
+It means shared ownership and collective belief.
+Participants cannot do this alone.
+And they shouldn’t have to.

 How You Can Help